Fireplace ashes: 4 fire prevention tips

 Step 4: Dispose of the ashes

-After 72 hours have elapsed, check to see whether the ashes are cool.
+After 7 days have elapsed, check to see whether the ashes are cool.
 Stir the ashes to make sure they’re not giving off any smoke or heat.
-You can then transfer them to a plastic bag and place it in the garbage or compost bin if you have one.
+You can then transfer them to a plastic bag and place it in the garbage.

 What other safety tips can you apply when using your auxiliary heating unit?